Emory Point

 Emory Point is a mixed-use development on Clifton Road in Druid Hills, unincorporated DeKalb County, Georgia, adjacent to Atlanta.
 It is across Clifton Road from the Centers for Disease Control and Prevention and surrounded on three sides by the campus of Emory University.

 The complex is located on "The Cliff" Emory University shuttle line.

 The complex contains 80000 ft2 of retail space and 443 apartments.
-The total cost of development was variously quoted as USD 60 million to USD 250 million.
+The total cost of development was variously quoted as US$60 million to US$250 million.

 History

 The project was originally planned in 2006 as a 315000 ft2 condominium complex only.
 It was stopped in 2008 as the Great Recession deepened but was finally completed in 2012.

 Construction began in 2012 with the demolition of the Emory Inn, a hotel on the site.

 At its opening in Fall 2012, Emory Point was the first new retail project built in the area in 20 years, the largest private development start inside the Perimeter in three years, and the first partnership between Cousins Properties (75%) and Gables Residential (25%), two Atlanta-based development companies.

 Tenants included Tenants included CVS Pharmacy, JoS.
 A. Bank Clothiers, Ann Taylor Loft, Bonefish Grill, Fresh to Order, and Which Wich? well as other chain and independent stores and restaurants.
 As of December 2012, twenty-one shops and restaurants were either open or lined up to open by February 2013.
 However, most of these tenants have left the development as of 2025.